Log in by connecting your wallet.

 There are hundreds if not thousands of games that are currently play-to-earn.
 Players can choose the game they want according to their playstyle, budget, and the time they can spend.
 You can access detailed information about blockchain-based play-to-earn games on Gamepedia to make this selection easier.
 Gamepedia is a blockchain game encyclopedia created by Spintop Network where you can access information, guides, comments, and detailed game reviews of the players who play the game.

-Hundreds of play-to-earn (P2E) blockchain games are waiting for you on Gamepedia!
+Did you know that you can discover hundreds of play-to-earn (P2E) blockchain games on Gamepedia!

 Alien Worlds is one of the most popular play-to-earn game of the last 30 days, with almost half a million users.
 The game uses Trilium (TLM) token as its native cryptocurrency, and utilizes Ethereum, WAX, and Binance Smart Chain blockchain networks.